 |Week 13||Online Submission|

-This assessment task will develop skills in lyric writing and basic songwriting skills, including harmony, melody, and structure.
+This purpose of this assessment task is to develop skills in lyric and basic songwriting in short-form for social media platforms.

 |Product:||Artefact - Creative, and Written Piece|